David Hunter trial: The miner's retirement abroad that ended in a killing

 The Hunters moved from Ashington to Paphos - a Cypriot city boasting yellow beaches, blue skies and stunning sunsets - 20 years ago.

-Their lives there had been happy ones, far removed from life down the mines where David spent some 40 years.
+Their lives there had been happy ones, far removed from life down the mines where Hunter spent about 40 years.

 He was well respected by his colleagues, a father figure to the new starters and "more than a gentleman", one old co-worker remembered.